cuba-platform/sample-timesheets/README.md

 Lori Timesheets inherits all features of [CUBA platform](https://www.cuba-platform.com/en/): reporting, charts, data audit and recovery, scheduling, etc.

 ## Usage
-Open the project in CUBA Studio and execute *Run > Create database*, then *Run > Start application server*.
+Open the project in CUBA Studio and click "Run" button next to "CUBA Application" run/debug configuration on the main toolbar.
 The application will start at `http://localhost:8080/app`.
 Use *admin* as both login and password to access the application.

 ## Issues
 Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.